j-ac/EmuText/README.md

 To make use of instant definition lookups, install [Yomichan](https://foosoft.net/projects/yomichan/).
 To instantly create Anki flashcards from Yomichan definitions, follow
 [these steps](https://foosoft.net/projects/anki-connect/) from Yomichan's official site.

-To change the dump key, open the BizHawk_text_dump.lua file found in that game's resources folder in a text editor.
-Modify the line
+To change the dump key, open the lua file for the desired console in /lib/.
+Modify the line `DUMP_KEY = "G"` to your desired key.
-`local DUMP_KEY = "G"` to use your desired key.
-Unfortunately BizHawk does not document how to use keys like Shift, Alt, or Spacebar.
-Be aware that
+Special characters are case sensitive and must be written begining with a capital letter eg: "Alt", "Shift", "Ctrl" or "Space"
-BizHawk uses hotkeys.
+Be aware that BizHawk uses hotkeys.
 For instance F will pause the game if used as a dump key.
+Most keys are unused but can be checked from Config > Hotkeys in Bizhawk.

 ### Learning More
 * RESOURCES.md is located in /game_resources/, and covers the purpose of each resource file needed to add support for new games